 Proton Donation and Acceptance

 The core of the difference lies in proton transfer.
-Which means when an acid dissolves, it releases H⁺ ions that can attach to water molecules, forming hydronium ions (H₃O⁺).
-Here's the thing — this abundance of H₃O⁺ makes the solution acidic.
-Conversely, a base either releases OH⁻ ions directly (Arrhenius bases) or captures H⁺ from the solution (Brønsted‑Lowry bases), reducing the concentration of free protons and raising the pH Still holds up..
+When an acid dissolves, it releases H⁺ ions that can attach to water molecules, forming hydronium ions (H₃O⁺).
+This abundance of H₃O⁺ makes the solution acidic.
+Conversely, a base either releases OH⁻ ions directly (Arrhenius bases) or captures H⁺ from the solution (Brønsted‑Lowry bases), reducing the concentration of free protons and raising the pH.

 The pH Scale pH is a logarithmic measure of hydrogen ion concentration: